Singing lessons near me in Dayton, OH

 Show more

-Julia taught 14 days ago
+Julia taught about 2 months ago

 The Tutor and Student worked on vocal warm-ups involving chromatic scales and solfège, followed by practicing blues singing techniques for the song "Without a Word of Warning."
 They analyzed chord structures, vocal precision, and improvisation using a five-note blues scale.
 The student was assigned to create new melodies with these notes and continue chromatic exercises.